MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/set-up-content-understanding.md

     ![Begin setup](../media/content-understanding/admin-content-understanding-get-started.png)</br>

-4. On the **Configure Form Processing** page, you can choose if you want to let users be able to use AI Builder to create Form Processing models in specific SharePoint document libraries.
+4. On the **Configure Form Processing** page, you can choose if you want to let users be able to use AI Builder to create form processing models in specific SharePoint document libraries.
 A menu option will be available in the document library ribbon to **Create a form processing model** in SharePoint document libraries in which it is enabled.

 > [Note!]
 > Enabling this setting on a SharePoint document library does not affect existing models applied to the library or the ability to apply document understanding models to a library.